wanghaisheng/prince_collection_astro/src/content/guides/the-mandarin-oriental-fan-club.md

 ## Book Mandarin Oriental Fan Club with Prince Collection

 To access the Mandarin Oriental Fan Club perks and benefits, your booking needs to be made through an authorized travel advisor.
 You can send in a booking request to Prince Collection, and our team will be in touch shortly with information about the exact benefits available at your chosen property.
 If you’re planning a stay at one of Mandarin Oriental’s incredible properties, please reach out to one of our travel advisors for a quote, and we’ll respond with everything you need to know.

-### **Mandarin Oriental properties include:**
+### **Mandarin Oriental properties**

 #### Asia-Pacific